TWO-STROKE TUESDAY | 2005 KTM 250SX | GOOD ENGINE, BAD SUSPENSION

 For 2005 KTM dropped the 50 and mounted a 48.
 If it seems that they are dancing around MXA’s gearing, they are.
 But, it isn’t that they didn’t want to run MXA’s 13/49, it’s just that the bean counters at the KTM factory only spec’ed even-numbered rear sprockets.
 Thus the 48!
 No sweat.
 Most Novice and Intermediate riders will want to run a 49, but Pros love the 48.

 Q: WAS THE 2005 250SX FASTER THAN ITS JAPANESE COMPETITION?

 A: Yes.
 At peak horsepower, the KTM 250SX made more horsepower than its Japanese competitors.
 Best of all, it had a very broad powerband.
 It cracked the 30 horsepower mark at a low 5800 rpm, peaked out at 48.1 horsepower at 8400 rpm and didn’t give up the ghost (defined as dropping back below 30 horsepower) until 9800 rpm.
 That is a 4000 rpm wide period of time in which the KTM made over 30 horsepower.
 Only the YZ250 had a broader powerband, but it did it by cracking 30 ponies at a very low 5500 rpm.

 If you raised the powerband indicators to 40 horsepower, the KTM had no peers, it made more than 40 horsepower for over a 3000 rpm range.
 No other bike came close to this mixture of breadth and horsepower.

 For 2005 KTM dropped the 50-tooth rear sprocket and mounted a 48.
-Faster riders liked the bigger 49 tooth, but KTM only made even tooth sprockets at the time to save money.
+Faster riders liked the bigger 49 tooth, but KTM only made even tooth sprockets in 2005 to save money.